RepliedK/RepliedK/README.md

 ## About Me

 - 💻 PHP and Java Developer
-- 🌐 Proficient in PMMP, Nukkit, Spigot, and Spring
+- 🌐 Proficient in PMMP & Nukkit
 - 📧 Contact: repliedk@gmail.com

 ## Skills